se-edu/learningresources/contents/scalability/scalable-development.md

 # Scalable Development - An Introduction

-Authors: Loh Jia Shun Kenneth
+Authors: Loh Jia Shun Kenneth, Vivek Lakshmanan

 ## Scalable Development
 When Pokémon Go first launched in July 6, the heavy traffic from users caused its servers to crash.
 However, as of 2017, Google handles at least 3.5 billion searches daily, Whatsapp handles at least 10 billion messages a day, and Facebook hosts 1.2 billion daily active users.
 What makes these companies different?